waywardphilosopher/parami/content/docs/knowing.md

 - How is the rhetoric of science used to justify this uprooting (e.g. "We need progress!
 This is what development means!
 You need to leave behind superstition and embrace science?"
 - Does scientific understanding *inherently* uproot us from the world?
 Or can it help root us more firmly?

-This final question is one we will explore in the next section on the people of corn, and the people of light, drawing on the Mayan Popol Vuh. [https://www.lookingforwisdom.com/maya-philosophy/]
+This final question is one we will explore in the next section on the people of corn, and the people of light, drawing on the Mayan Popol Vuh.

+##### People of Corn, People of Light

+In this section, Kimmerer brings together different ways of knowing — scientific and indigenous.
+She begins with a Maya creation myth from the Popol Vuh, about how they created human beings.

+The gods wanted to create a creature who could speak.
+So they started to make humans.
+They tried four approaches:

+- Making human beings out of mud
+- Making human beings out of wood
+- Making human beings out of light
+- Making human beings out of corn

+Only the last batch turned out well, being able to sing and dance and pray, and having compassion and gratitude.

+This story, Kimmerer says, is a *ilbal*, a lens through which we can see our place in the world.

+Then Kimmerer moves on to talk about photosynthesis, and argues that facts are themselves a poem: the world is astonishing and rich.
+But the way that we communicate these facts tends to exclude: scientific language can "give us knowing" but it can't give us caring for the world.

+So do we need, alongside science, stories that can encourage us not just to *know* but to *care*?
+So — given that language is the particular gift we have — do we need new stories, new ways of talking about the world?

 ---

+## Extra Resources Part II

+### Braiding Sweetgrass Resources

+- There's a nice discussion with Robin Kimmerer here — about science and pluralism: https://www.sciencefriday.com/segments/braiding-sweetgrass-land-book/
+- Find out more about Mayan myth and philosophy here:  https://www.lookingforwisdom.com/maya-philosophy/

+### Frankenstein Resources

+- Try this TED talk introducing Frankenstein and telling you (allegedly) "everything you need to know": https://ed.ted.com/lessons/everything-you-need-to-know-to-read-mary-shelley-s-frankenstein-iseult-gillespie#review
+- In Our Time is a great radio show.
+This edition is about Frankenstein: https://www.bbc.co.uk/programmes/m00051n6

 ## Syllabus Part III